mingxuZhang2/PhD-Basic-Knowledge/PRML/Chapter 2 Probability Distributions/README.md

 ### 2.1.1 The Beta Distribution

 We have discussed above that if we only maximize the likelihood function, we may meet over-fitting problem.
 And the key to Bayesian theory is using prior probility to estimate the posterior probability.
 Previously, we only consider $\mu$ is a constant, we can regard $\mu$ as a random variable and use the prior probability $p(\mu)$ to estimate the posterior probability.

+Conjudacy prior distribution: If the prior distribution $p(\mu)$ has the same distribution form(e.g. both Gauss Distribution) as the posterior distribution $p(\mu|\mathcal{D})$, the prior distribution is called the conjudacy prior distribution of the likelihood function.